Code-Institute-Submissions/FanFareFilms/readme.md

   Vote page:
   Center alignment was the main decision made here - left alignment as before looked messy due to the lack of images.
 Finding license allowed images for big classic movies was a struggle so design aesthetic was amended whilst keeping the same feel.
+  This decision then lead to a liking for centre alignment, so it was adopted throughout the site.
+  I felt that it kept the user eyes focused down from the centre aligned hero text, flowing down the page.

   Getting everything centered then changed the margin design - additional styling was needed to bring the right spacing in between the elements - code commented where this is applicable for future explanation.

+  Code:
+  The code has been commented into general sections throughout, however I have chosen to add additional comments to book.html and vote.html due to them having large blocks of code within each card element.
+  The comments split this a little making it easier to read along with highlighting where changes can be targeted if needed.

 Technologies
   replit
   Bootstrap for card framework, container code

+Deployment procedure
+  Github pages utilised for deployment - process as follows:

 Attributation
   Header and Nav from Code Institute Love Running Project.